nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_hardware.rst

 .. tabs::

-   .. tab:: nRF52840
+   .. tab:: nRF52840 DK

-    Refer to the pinout assignment for nRF52840:
+    Refer to the pinout assignment for the nRF52840 DK:

     +---------------+-------------+
     | SX126X shield | nRF52840 DK |